cloro

 Cons

-• Development required — you still write the SSE assembly and parsing logic yourself
+• Development required.
+You still write the SSE assembly and parsing logic

-• Cost — expensive per GB and per hour at small volumes
+• Expensive per GB and per hour at small volumes

 • Overkill for simple monitoring tasks

-• For a deeper comparison see our Bright Data alternatives breakdown
+• For a deeper look, see our Bright Data alternatives breakdown

 Tier 3: Browser infrastructure and anti-bot specialists

-These are general-purpose tools (headless browsers, anti-bot bypass APIs) that handle ChatGPT through their core architecture.
-You write the parsing logic yourself, but the access-layer engineering is solved.
+These are general-purpose tools — headless browsers and anti-bot bypass APIs — that handle ChatGPT through their core architecture.
+You write the parsing logic, but the access layer is solved.

 4. Browserbase — best browser infrastructure for AI agents